-Are IT companies disbarred from the risks arising from bribery and corruption? has been saved
+Are IT companies disbarred from the risks arising from bribery and corruption in India? has been saved

-Are IT companies disbarred from the risks arising from bribery and corruption?
+Are IT companies disbarred from the risks arising from bribery and corruption in India?

 In the recent past, the Government of India has put in serious efforts towards reforming the business environment and improving the ease of doing business in India.
 The country has climbed 16 places to the 39th place on the World Economic Forum’s Global Competitive Index and 4 places to 130th on the Ease of Doing Business ranking by the World Bank.
 This, combined with an increasingly heated battle against black money, and various other economic and governance reforms are slowly moving India up these rankings.
 However, the on-ground situation still remains a challenging environment for foreign businesses looking to set up or expand in India.

 One of the biggest deterrents to India’s ascent up the rankings is the complex regulatory environment faced by companies looking to acquire land or commercial space in India.
 While it appears the government is working on several land reform initiatives to make it easier for multinational companies to acquire land, it is not uncommon for even multi-billion projects to come to a standstill due to red-tape and what may be the remnants of the ‘Licence Raj’; i.e. often faced with demands of ‘gifts’ or illicit payments for the simplest of matters, while dealing with the lower rungs of the government.
 This, combined with pressures on the companies to avoid delays to their projects can give rise to bribery and corruption risks.